OPINION: Baba Ijesha And The Limit Of Jokes - Concise News

 Unverified sources alleged that Baba Ijesha besmirched the little girl, more than once, using his car key.
 He reportedly warned her not to tell anyone.
 Really?
 Could this actually be true of the Baba Ijesha that brought so much laughter into many homes via his comic act?
 How did such a respected comedian transit so rapidly into a menacing monster?

-As I put down this piece, over 7,500 people have signed a petition to prevent the release of the actor.
-The petition, which was initiated by the Aunt Landa’s Bethel Foundation, on behalf of Princess, was titled: ‘Olanrewaju James Omiyinka must not be released in Nigeria for defiling a 7 years old girl’.
+As I put down this piece, over 7,500 people have signed a petition to avert the release of the actor.
+The petition, which was initiated by the Aunt Landa’s Bethel Foundation, on behalf of Princess, was titled, ‘Olanrewaju James Omiyinka must not be released in Nigeria for defiling a 7 years old girl’.

 Though a global phenomenon, the appalling side of rape in our clime has to do with recklessness of the perpetrators, lackluster response of justice administrators and absence of institutional supportive system to help the victims.